Verde Valley Caregivers Coalition

 pets count too!

-A unique community program offering pet care assistance to elderly pet owners such as: emergency boarding, veterinary and pet supplies.
+A unique program offering pet care assistance to low income VVCC Clients

 “Over the years my dog’s health has deteriorated and so has mine,” said a VVCC neighbor.
 “I’ve worried about how to care for him because my own situation has changed both financially and medically.
 Caregivers has stepped in and helped with his medical bills and dental surgeries which have given us more time together.”